fmenabe/python-clg/README.rst

     * Improve control of abbrevations behaviour.
 When ``allow_abbrev`` parameter was activate, it was not possible to concatenate single options or split with an '=' long options.
 This is now the case.
+    * Correct a bug with YAML anchors which causes loss of informations (like the short option).

 1.1.1 (2015-02-24)
 ~~~~~~~~~~~~~~~~~~